 This course focuses on the assessment of mental disorders as coded in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, and the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-9-CM).
 Students will be assisted in their integration of the Theo-Centric (God-Centered) Model within the scope of clinical assessment of psychopathology.
 The course reviews a sample of the most current and widely accepted assessment instruments and tests utilized in counseling and clinical settings.
-Among others, specific instruments utilized are the Structured Clinical Interview for DSM-IV (SCID), Structured Clinical Interview for DSM-IV Dissociative Disorders (SCID-D), Structured Clinical Interview for DSM-IV Personality Disorders (SCID-II), and the SCL-90R, the SS-77 and the SASSI as used for substance abuse.
+Among others, specific instruments utilized are the Structured Clinical Interview for DSM-IV (SCID), Structured Clinical Interview for DSM-IV Dissociative Disorders (SCID-D), Structured Clinical Interview for DSM-IV as used for substance abuse.
 (Prerequisite: CO 771)